reastmanumd/cmsc330spring19-public/Project4Readme.md

 ```
 When executed, it will produce the result `true`.

-As discussed in class, a language implementation has two basic steps.
+As discussed in class a language implementation has two basic steps.
 First, a *parser* takes text files and converts them into a data structure called an *abstract syntax tree* (AST).
 Then, the AST is either directly interpreted or compiled so it can be executed. <!--Line 28 - EDIT changed "parts" to "steps" since the second wasn't a part (noun), but an action.  -->

 In this project, you are implementing an interpreter for the second step.
 The first step, the parser, has been provided for now but, you will be asked to implement it in a later project.
-In sum, you are writing key parts of an interpreter that behaves like the Ruby command to take a SmallC program file name, run the code, and produce the output. <!--Line 30 - EDIT Added the last sentence to make clear the context of their work.  -->
+You are writing key parts of an interpreter that behaves like the Ruby command to take a SmallC program file name, run the code, and produce the output. <!--Line 30 - EDIT Added the last sentence to make clear the context of their work.  -->

 More specifically for these key parts you will implement functions `eval_expr` and `eval_stmt` in the file `eval.ml`.
 These functions, respectively, evaluate *expressions*, which are ASTs of type `expr` and execute *statements*, which are ASTs of type `stmt`.
 Expression and statement AST types `expr` and `stmt` are defined as variant types in the file `smallCTypes.ml`.
 This file should be a constant reference while you are working on the project.